 Decades ago, some who dealt with Civil War statistics realized that the long-accepted number of 360, 222 dead could not have been accurate, for it did not include thousands of men and boys who were “discharged to die” and eventually did.
 It did not include the members of State Militias, Junior Reserves, Senior Reserves and Home Guards who fought in the war but were not counted.

-The homes of Margaret Parkinson McClure (for a time the Chestnut Street Prison for Women) and Elizabeth Hobbs Keckly (by 1861 Mary Todd Lincoln’s modiste in the White House), Bernard Lynch’s slave trade establishments, the Myrtle Street and Gratiot Street Prisons, street ambushes of Federal troops at 5th & Walnut Streets and near the Recorder’s Court on Olive Street, a recounting of the Affair at Camp Jackson, and St. Louis’ critical role in the survival of the Union, were some of the sites and subjects that I covered.
+The residences of Margaret Parkinson McClure (for a time the Chestnut Street Prison for Women) and Elizabeth Hobbs Keckley (Mary Todd Lincoln’s modiste in the White House), Bernard Lynch’s slave trade establishments, the Myrtle Street and Gratiot Street Prisons, street ambushes of Federal troops at 5th & Walnut Streets and near the Recorder’s Court on Olive Street, a recounting of the Affair at Camp Jackson, and St. Louis’ critical role in the survival of the Union, were some of the sites and subjects that I included.

 The front doors to Campbell House, which offers the most elegant window on family life in St. Louis during the Civil War, were metaphorically thrown wide for visitors to step into the mid-nineteenth century.
 Robert Campbell provisioned Union troops in southern Missouri during the war.